 Next, the whole tomatoes go in.
 Crush each tomato by hand as you add them, along with all the juice, to the vegetables and meats.
 Mix well and bring it to a heavy simmer for 5 minutes.

-Add the tomato sauce and stock (have a little more stock on hand in case you need to add some later), mix well and bring everything to a boil.
+Next, add the stock (have a little more stock on hand in case you need to add some later) and bring everything to a boil.
 Reduce the heat to a heavy simmer, uncovered, for about 10 minutes while all the flavors get to know each other.

 Add the Rice, then the Shrimp